andruwsorensen/TheTypist2.0/README.md

 # TheTypist2.0

 TheTypist2.0 is an automated typing tool designed to simulate human typing in web-based typing tests or games.
 It consists of a Python backend using Flask and a frontend userscript for browser interaction.
 I previously tried to make this app in the past using C# and an OCR, but that did not work as intended so I tried again using the DOM and a flask server and it works perfect.
+It was inspired for a game online called nitrotype.com when I was trying to improve my typing, I thought it would be fun to automate the racing in that game.

 ## Features